Call for Abstracts – Guidelines

 SUBMISSION PROCESS & IMPORTANT DETAILS

 Abstracts must be submitted online.
-If you are unable to complete the abstract submission electronically please contact the Conference Secretariat on 03 9863 7606 to discuss other options.
+If you are unable to complete the abstract submission electronically, please contact the Conference Organisers on 03 9863 7608 to discuss other options.

 - We may negotiate with you to adapt the original format of your presentation.

 - Presenters will need to meet their own conference registration fees and travel costs.
 Aboriginal and Torres Strait Islander organisations are eligible to apply for one travel subsidy according to where they are travelling from.
 Details will be on the registration form.

 - Receipt of abstract submissions will be acknowledged by email.
 Proposers will be notified of acceptance by March 2021.

 The following selection criteria will apply:

 - The presentation must relate directly to conference objectives and fit within one of the key conference themes, listed below.

 - Preference will be given to presentations that are:

 - Presented or co-presented by Aboriginal and Torres Strait Islander people and community members.